quinlan-lab/pathoscore/README.md

 `pathoscore` is software and datasets that facilitate applying evaluating pathogenicity scores.

-The sections below describe the tools
+The sections below describe the tools.

 Annotate
 --------